 Profile

-Cedar is a platform targeting the development of adaptive user interfaces for enterprise applications, using a model-driven approach.
-Cedar’s primary aim is user interface simplification, which comprises role-based feature-set minimization and layout optimization.
-Enterprise software applications include many scenarios, where end-users with different roles require variable versions of the same user interface.
+Software applications face many scenarios where end-users with different roles require variable versions of the UI.
 Catering to this variability, by providing multiple user interface versions, would enhance usability.
-This research contributed: a reference-architecture (Cedar Architecture), an adaptation technique (RBUIS), and a supporting IDE (Cedar Studio).
+For this purpose, I contributed a reference architecture (Cedar Architecture), a UI adaptation technique (RBUIS), and an IDE (Cedar Studio).

 Forecasting ERP Implementation Outcome